Are you wondering whether you need council approval for you shed?

 Once your design documentation is complete you can apply for a construction certificate.

-Before you start any construction, you will need a construction certificate from your local council.
+As part of receiving you DA it is normal for the council to request some further information.
+This information must be supplied before you start any construction.
+After providing this information you will receive a construction certificate.
 A construction certificate shows that the proposed development meets the Building Code of Australia and the criteria stipulated in the design approval.

 The Construction certificate is the approval to build, so let the fun begin.During construction there will then be intermediate and final inspections carried out by the certifying authority to ensure that the building is built in accordance with the requirements on the constructions certificate.